ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 After completing the experimental data collection for all participants, we can use the `preprocessing.py` in the `data_preprocessing` module for data preprocessing.
 Our preprocessing workflow includes a series of steps such as data segmentation, downsampling, filtering, bad channel interpolation, independent component analysis (ICA), and re-referencing.
 During the bad channel interpolation and ICA phases, we have implemented automated algorithms, but we also provide options for manual intervention to ensure accuracy.
 All parameters for these methods can be modified by adjusting the settings in the code.

-For detailed information on the preprocessing workflow, explanations of the code, and parameter settings, please refer to the [data_preprocessing](https://github.com/ncclabsustech/Chinese_reading_task_eeg_processing/tree/main/data_preprocessing) module for more information.
+For detailed information on the preprocessing workflow, explanations of the code, and parameter settings, please refer to the [data_preprocessing](https://github.com/ncclabsustech/Chinese_reading_task_eeg_processing/tree/main/data_preprocessing) module.

+### Text Embeddings

+We offer the embeddings of the reading materials.
+The text stimuli in each run has a corresponding embedding file saved in `.npy` format.
+These text embeddings provide a foundation for a series of subsequent studies, including the alignment analysis of EEG and textual data in the representation space, as well as tasks like EEG language decoding.
+For detailed information, please refer to the [novel_segmentation_and_text_embeddings](https://github.com/ncclabsustech/Chinese_reading_task_eeg_processing/tree/main/novel_segmentation_and_text_embeddings) module.

+### Data Alignment

+After you have your texts, text embeddings and runs of EEG data, you can align them to do subsequent analysis.
+We offer you code to align the EEG data to its corresponding texts and embeddings.
+For detailed information, please refer to the [data_preprocessing_and_alignment](https://github.com/ncclabsustech/Chinese_reading_task_eeg_processing/tree/main/data_preprocessing_and_alignment) module.

 ## Credit